-The bicycle was invented in 1817, and for the first 150 years of its existence, was used almost exclusively as a simple way to get from point A to point B. But, that all changed in the 1960s and 70s, when a group of teenagers known as the Larkspur Canyon Gang began riding 1930s road bikes adapted with balloon tires through the mountains of Marin County, California.
+Mountain biking was invented in the 1960s and 70s, when a group of teenagers known as the Larkspur Canyon Gang began riding 1930s road bikes adapted with balloon tires through the mountains of Marin County, California.
 They immediately became well-known in the local area, and soon, dozens of people in Marin County took similar modified bikes into the hills.
 As the movement grew, the competitive juices naturally started flowing.
 Riders started organizing downhill races, which they referred to as the “Repack,” in reference to having to repack their gears with grease after races.
+Over the past 50 years, mountain biking has drastically evolved, leaving balloon tires and Repacks in the dust.
+The sport has grown into a global phenomenon, with 8.69 million participants in the U.S. alone in 2018.
+For reference, there are 9.2 million skiers in America.
+As an easily accessible activity, more and more people are bringing their bikes into the woods than ever before.
+So, for those just getting into mountain biking or looking to learn about some of the sport’s details, the information below will be of great use.

 - Berm – n.
 A banked corner that can be ridden faster than a flat corner.
 A very common trail feature.